Localization in Khovanov homology: Khovanov homologies and periodic links

 \subsubsection{Generators}

 For each $v\in \two^n$, let $D_v$ be the complete resolution of $D$ formed by taking the $0$-resolution at the $i\th$ crossing if $v_i=0$, or the $1$-resolution otherwise.
 The diagram $D_v$ is a planar diagram of embedded circles.
 We write $Z(D_v)$ for the set of embedded circles (which we just call circles) in $D_v$.
 A \emph{Kauffman state} at $v$ will be an element of the powerset of $Z(D_v)$.
 Let $\AbFunc_e(v)$ be the free $\ZZ$-module generated by Kauffman states at $v$.
 We can think of Kauffman states as the monomials in the symmetric algebra generated by the circles $Z(D_v)$, modulo $x_i^2=0$ for each circle $x_i\in Z(D_v)$, that is, as an element of $\Sym(Z(D_v))/(x^2)_{x\in Z(D_v)}$.
-Sometimes we will also think of a Kauffman state as a labeling $Z(D_v)\to \{x_-,x_+\}$ (for formal variables $x_\pm$), where the monomial $x_{i_1}\dots x_{i_k}$ corresponds to the labeling where the circle $x_{i_j}$ is sent to $x_-$ for all $j$, and the other circles are all sent to $x_+$.